Gunnison River bridge and lower river corridor in Colorado

 If the Lower Gunnison is high, muddy, hot, windy, or logistically messy, compare Gunnison Gorge, the Dolores, or the lower Colorado only after checking each route's current flow and access.

-Verify current Colorado fishing regulations, land-manager rules, and posted access signs before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current Colorado fishing rules, land-manager rules, and posted access signs before fishing.
 Lower-river rules, canyon rules, and private-property boundaries are not interchangeable.

 Gunnison Forks Day Use Area